 - They are also used to store variable-length column values that have been pushed out of data or index records as part of the row-overflow capability.

-- The record is marked with a bit that indicates it's a ghost record and cannot be physically deleted until the transaction that caused it to be ghosted commits.
-Once this is done, it is deleted by an asynchronous background proces (called the ghost-cleanup task) or it is converted back to a real record by an insert of a record with the exact same set of keys.
+- The record is marked with a bit that indicates it’s a ghost record and cannot be physically deleted until the transaction that caused it to be ghosted commits.
+Once this is done, it is deleted by an asynchronous background process (called the ghost-cleanup task) or it is converted back to a real record by an insert of a record with the exact same set of keys.

 Other record types

-- There are also records that are used to store various allocation bitmaps, intermediate results of sort operations, and file and database metadata (e.g. in the per-file fileheader page and database boot page).
-Again, I'll go into these in later posts (there's a big queue of posts building up :-))
+- There are also records that are used to store various allocation bitmaps, intermediate results of sort operations, and file and database metadata (e.g. in the per-file fileheader page and per-database boot page).
+Again, I’ll go into these in later posts (there’s a big queue of posts building up :-))

 All records have the same structure, regardless of their type and use, but the number and type of columns will be different.
 For instance, a data record from a table with a complex schema may have hundreds of columns of various types whereas an allocation bitmap record will have a single column, filling up the whole page.

-The record structure is as follows:
+The record structure for non-compressed records is as follows:

-- record header
+- Record header

 - 4 bytes long

-- two bytes of record metadata (record type)
+- Two bytes of record metadata (record type)

-- two bytes pointing forward in the record to the NULL bitmap
+- Two bytes pointing forward in the record to the null bitmap

-- fixed length portion of the record, containing the columns storing data types that have fixed lengths (e.g. bigint, char(10), datetime)
+- Fixed length portion of the record, containing the columns storing data types that have fixed lengths (e.g. bigint, char(10), datetime)

-- NULL bitmap
+- Null bitmap

-- two bytes for count of columns in the record
+- Two bytes for count of columns in the record

-- variable number of bytes to store one bit per column in the record, regardless of whether the column is nullable or not (this is different and simpler than SQL Server 2000 which had one bit per nullable column only)
+- Variable number of bytes to store one bit per column in the record, regardless of whether the column is nullable or not (this is different and simpler than SQL Server 2000 which had one bit per nullable column only)

-- this allows an optimization when reading columns that are NULL
+- This allows an optimization when reading columns that are NULL

-- variable-length column offset array
+- Variable-length column offset array

-- two bytes for the count of variable-length columns
+- Two bytes for the count of variable-length columns

-- two bytes per variable length column, giving the offset to the end of the column value
+- Two bytes per variable length column, giving the offset to the end of the column value

-- versioning tag
+- Versioning tag

-- this is in SQL Server 2005 only and is a 14-byte structure that contains a timestamp plus a pointer into the version store in tempdb
+- This is in SQL Server 2005 only and is a 14-byte structure that contains a timestamp plus a pointer into the version store in tempdb

 NULL bitmap optimization

-So why is the NULL bitmap an optimization?
+So why is the null bitmap an optimization?

 Secondly, it saves CPU cycles.
-If there was no NULL bitmap, then there are extra instructions executed for fixed-length and variable-length columns.
+If there was no null bitmap, then there are extra instructions executed for fixed-length and variable-length columns.

-- read in the stored column value (possibly taking a cpu data cache miss)
+- Read in the stored column value (possibly taking a CPU data cache miss)

-- load the pre-defined NULL value for that datatype (possibly taking a cpu data cache miss, but only for the first read in the case of a multiple row select)
+- Load the pre-defined NULL value for that datatype (possibly taking a CPU data cache miss, but only for the first read in the case of a multiple row select)

-- do a comparison between the two values
+- Do a comparison between the two values

-- calculate the offset of the variable length array
+- Calculate the offset of the variable length array

-- read the number of variable length columns (possibly taking a cpu data cache miss)
+- Read the number of variable length columns (possibly taking a CPU data cache miss)

-- calculate the position in the variable length offset array to read
+- Calculate the position in the variable length offset array to read

-- read the column offset from it (possibly taking a cpu data cache miss)
+- Read the column offset from it (possibly taking a CPU data cache miss)

-- read the next one too (possibly taking another cpu data cache miss, if the offset in step 4 was on the boundary of a cache line size)
+- Read the next one too (possibly taking another CPU data cache miss, if the offset in step 4 was on the boundary of a cache line size)

-- compare them to see if they're the same
+- Compare them to see if they’re the same

-But with a NULL bitmap, all you have to do is:
+But with a null bitmap, all you have to do is:

-- read the NULL bitmap offset (possibly taking a cpu data cache miss)
+- Read the null bitmap offset (possibly taking a CPU data cache miss)

-- calculate the additional offset of the NULL bit you want to read
+- Calculate the additional offset of the NULL bit you want to read

-- read it (possibly taking a cpu data cache miss)
+- Read it (possibly taking a CPU data cache miss)

 So, its about even for a lookup of a single fixed-length column, but for variable-length columns, and for multiple row selects, there’s a clear advantage to having the NULL bitmap.